 I watched Arrival in a packed theater with some rock star nerds, Erik Davis and David Gill among them.
 I’ve been waiting for a movie like this for a while.
 It invests heavily in storytelling, which can renew the viewers attention span.
 Some moviegoers thought it slow, mostly because it lacked prolonged violence or sensory assault scoring.

-All the while, Arrival is a deeply personal movie.
+For flaws, the characters are a little cold.
+But all the while, Arrival is a deeply personal movie.
 Like Robert Reed’s Beyond The Veil Of Stars, or Carl Sagan’s Contact it needs to be driven by characters.
 Here the movie does need some shoring up.
 With a marked lack of violent action, the demand on actors’ faces to actually emote becomes ever more important.
 Amy Adams does very little with her face, from a dramatist’s standpoint; a bit more range would have been nice.
 She played the character flat.

 My favorite thing about Arrival was its ending.
 Despite the suspense, the international political tensions, the itchy military trigger fingers, the climax of Arrival can not be resolved without an increased knowledge of the human heart.
 The whole time the building tension of the movie is suggesting go-for-the-guns, go-for-the-guns.
 Yet when the time comes to cut the Gordian knot, you don’t need to go for the guns; remain calm, observant, communicative.